How can I organize my own BaconCamp?

 To get started, here’s what you need to do:

 Find a venue.
 Definitely the hardest part of the process.
 Venue donations are ideal!
 Since we’re talking food, its even better to find a venue that will allow the heating (or cooling as the case may be) of bacon dishes.
-Restaurants can be a bit leery about this so make sure you tell them people will be bringing dishes to the event.
+Restaurants can be a bit leery about this so make sure you tell them people will be bringing dishes to the event, make sure they aren’t bad.
 Nobody likes a surprise.

 Pick a date.
 Once you’ve got a place picked out, figure out when you want your event to happen.
 We’ve tended to try to hold BaconCamps simultaneous with other events to mix up the attendee pool — since you’ll draw from both local and out-of-towners.
 What’s most important is that it’s convenient for you and works for your community.